SocketByte/wss/README.md

 WSS is an experimental shell building framework for Wayland allowing you to easily create shell widgets with well-established web technologies.
-It is built with GTK4 and WebkitGTK in C++ and integrates seamlessly with any web framework your heart desires, such as React (or Preact), Vue, Angular or just plain HTML/JS.
+It is built with GTK4 and WebkitGTK (or QT/QTWebEngine as an alternative) in C++ and integrates seamlessly with any web framework your heart desires, such as React (or Preact), Vue, Angular or just plain HTML/JS.

 > [!CAUTION]